 You are probably familiar with the premise of Frankenstein, though the novel is quite different from most movie versions.
 The creature does not immediately traumatize the village, in fact he never really does.
 Victor Frankenstein loathes his creation almost the very moment he brings it to life.
 Shortly thereafter the Creature flees to locations unknown, and Victor returns to family and friends almost forgetting what he has done.
 The Creature is highly intelligent and through some extraordinary circumstances teaches himself to speak, read and write, and something about the nature of man.
 He is gentle and good, but so hideous he evokes fear and hatred from any human he encounters.
-He accidentally kills a child, who is also Victor’s brother.
-He seeks Victor out and demands a female companion, or he vows everlasting rage and terror.
+He accidentally kills a child, who happens to be Victor’s brother.
+The Creature seeks Victor out and demands a female companion, or he vows everlasting rage and terror.
 Victor agrees hoping it will free him from malignity of the Creature, but later repents, and breaks his vow.
 The rest of the story is the Creature exacting revenge against his creator.

 My problem is the many shortcuts Shelley takes in telling the tale.
 The first is Victor’s discovery of the secret to creating life.
 It isn’t explained and barely takes a paragraph to proclaim that he has discovered it…from reading books.
 He doesn’t test it on simpler creations, and he proceeds as if there is absolutely no doubt of success.
 He assembles a body and brings it to life.
 No fantastic storm, no lightning bolt, he simply brings it to life.
 Now I realize she couldn’t truly explain how he did it, because it cannot be done, but even in fantasy there is generally some explanation.
 If this were the only “shortcut” I might forgive it.
 But there are MANY more.